Thursday, November 21, 2024

 WITH GRANT OPTION Used to grant permissions to other users.

-For example, let’s grant the SELECT, INSERT, and ALTER privileges on the HumanResources.Employee table to the user Manager that we created in the previous section.
+For example, let’s grant the SELECT, INSERT, and ALTER privileges on the HumanResources.Employee table to the user Manager that we created.
+To do this, execute the following query:

 GRANT SELECT, INSERT, ALTER ON HumanResources.Employee TO Manager;

-Now, let’s view that the list of permissions on the HumanResources.Employee table includes the permissions we assigned to the user Manager.
-For this, we will use the system view – fn_my_permissions – and execute the following command:
+Now, check that the permissions on the HumanResources.Employee table have been assigned to the user Manager.
+To do this, use the system view – fn_my_permissions – and execute the following query:

 EXECUTE AS USER = 'Manager';